shafali03/CV/README.md

 ### Attention to details

 During my extensive career within the pharmaceutical industry, I've developed a strong attention to detail.
 For example, as a pharmacy accredited technician, I've completed a course at Royal Berkshire Hospital, checking 1000 medicines and checking for errors on prescriptions paying attention to details.
-After completing the course, I'm able to conduct the final checks to verify the orders dispensed correctly.
+After completing the course, I was able to conduct the final checks to verify the prescription dispensed correctly.
 I believe this is a focal skill that is necessary as a software engineer ability to think through about the impact each code change has on the program paying attention to each character of code.
 One wrong character could stop the program from running and lead to bugs.

 ### Team player